akka/akka/akka-docs/src/main/paradox/persistence.md

 @@snip [PersistencePluginDocSpec.scala](/akka-docs/src/test/scala/docs/persistence/PersistencePluginDocSpec.scala) { #shared-store-native-config }

 in your Akka configuration.
-The LevelDB Java port is for testing purposes only.

 Also note that for the LevelDB Java port, you will need the following dependencies:

 @@dependency[sbt,Maven,Gradle] {
   group="org.iq80.leveldb"